GregoryConrad/rearch-rs/README.md

 ## Help Wanted!
-As much as I have done with rearch, it always seems like there is more to do.
+As much as I have done with ReArch, it always seems like there is more to do.
 One person can only do so much!

 If you would like to sponsor me to continue my work, thank you!